zigbee-alliance/distributed-compliance-ledger/docs/how-to.md

   - name: `string` -  model name
   - description: `string` -  model description (string or path to file containing data)
   - sku: `string` -  stock keeping unit
-  - firmware-version: `string` -  version of model firmware
+  - software-version: `uint32` -  Software Version of model (uint32)
-  - hardware-version: `string` -  version of model hardware
+  - software-version-string: `string` - Software Version String of model
-  - hardware-version: `string` -  version of model hardware
+  - hardware-version: `uint32` -  version of model hardware
-  - tis-or-trp-testing-completed: `bool` -  whether model has successfully completed TIS/TRP testing
+  - hardware-version-string: `string` - Hardware Version String of model
+  - cd-version-number: `uint32` -  CD Version Number of the Certification
   - from: `string` - Name or address of private key with which to sign
   - cid: `optional(uint16)` - model category ID (positive non-zero)
+  - revoked: `optional(bool)` - boolean flag to revoke the model
+  - ota-url: `optional(string)` - the URL of the OTA
+  - ota-checksum: `optional(string)` - the checksum of the OTA
+  - ota-checksum-type: `optional(string)` - the type of the OTA checksum
-  - custom: `optional(string)` - custom information (string or path to file containing data)
+  - ota-blob: `optional(string)` - metadata about OTA
+  - commisioning-custom-flow: `optional(uint8)` - A value of 1 indicates that user interaction with the device (pressing a button, for example) is required before commissioning can take place.
+When CommissioningCustomflow is set to a value of 2, the commissioner SHOULD attempt to obtain a URL which MAY be used to provide an end-user with the necessary details for how to configure the product for initial commissioning
+  - commisioning-custom-flow-url: `optional(string)` - commisioning-custom-flow-url SHALL identify a vendor specific commissioning URL for the device model when the commisioning-custom-flow field is set to '2'
+  - commissioning-mode-initial-steps-hint: `optional(uint32)` - commissioning-mode-initial-steps-hint SHALL identify a hint for the steps that can be used to put into commissioning mode a device that has not yet been commissioned.
+This field is a bitmap with values defined in the Pairing Hint Table.
+For example, a value of 1 (bit 0 is set) indicates that a device that has not yet been commissioned will enter Commissioning Mode upon a power cycle.
+  - commissioning-mode-initial-steps-instruction: `optional(string)` - commissioning-mode-initial-steps-instruction SHALL contain text which relates to specific values of CommissioningModeInitialStepsHint.
+Certain values of CommissioningModeInitialStepsHint, as defined in the Pairing Hint Table, indicate a Pairing Instruction (PI) dependency, and for these values the commissioning-mode-initial-steps-instruction SHALL be set
+  - commissioning-mode-secondary-steps-hint: `optional(uint32)` - commissioning-mode-secondary-steps-hint SHALL identify a hint for steps that can be used to put into commissioning mode a device that has already been commissioned.
+This field is a bitmap with values defined in the Pairing Hint Table.
+For example, a value of 4 (bit 2 is set) indicates that a device that has already been commissioned will require the user to visit a current CHIP Administrator to put the device into commissioning mode.
+  - commissioning-mode-secondary-step-instruction: `optional(string)` - commissioning-mode-secondary-step-instruction SHALL contain text which relates to specific values of commissioning-mode-secondary-steps-hint.
+Certain values of commissioning-mode-secondary-steps-hint, as defined in the Pairing Hint Table, indicate a Pairing Instruction (PI) dependency, and for these values the commissioning-mode-secondary-step-instruction SHALL be set
+  - release_notes_url: `optional(string)` - URL that contains product specific web page that contains release notes for the device model.
+  - user-manual-url: `optional(string)` - URL that contains product specific web page that contains user manual for the device model.
+  - support-url: `optional(string)` - URL that contains product specific web page that contains support details for the device model.
+  - product-url: `optional(string)` - URL that contains product specific web page that contains details for the device model.
+  - chip-blob: `optional(string)` - chip-blob SHALL identify CHIP specific configurations
+  - vendor-blob: `optional(string)` - field for vendors to provide any additional metadata about the device model using a string, blob, or URL.

-  Example: `dclcli tx modelinfo add-model --vid=1 --pid=1 --name="Device #1" --description="Device Description" --sku="SKU12FS" --firmware-version="1.0" --hardware-version="2.0" --tis-or-trp-testing-completed=true --from=jack`
+  Example: `dclcli tx modelinfo add-model --vid=1 --pid=1 --name="Device #1" --description="Device Description" --sku="SKU12FS" --software-version="10123" --software-version-string="1.0b123"  --hardware-version="5123" --hardware-version-string="5.1.23"  --cd-version-number="32" --from=jack`

-  Example: `dclcli tx modelinfo add-model --vid=1 --pid=1 --name="Device #1" --description="Device Description" --sku="SKU12FS" --firmware-version="1.0" --hardware-version="2.0" --tis-or-trp-testing-completed=true --from=jack --cid=1 --custom="Some Custom information"`
+  Example: `dclcli tx modelinfo add-model --vid=1 --pid=1 --name="Device #1" --description="Device Description" --sku="SKU12FS" --software-version="10123" --software-version-string="1.0b123"  --hardware-version="5123" --hardware-version-string="5.1.23"  --cd-version-number="32" --from=jack --cid=1 --custom="Some Custom information"`

 ## Test House Instructions